ozh/ozh-who-sees-ads/readme.txt

 Donate link: http://planetozh.com/exit/donate
 Tags: adsense, ypn, yahoo publisher, affiliate, ads, manage ads, ozh, monetize, monetization, paypal Requires at least: 2.5
+Tested up to: 9.9
 Stable tag: trunk

 Manage your ads.
 Define under what condition they will show (visitor from search engine, old post..).
 Make more money.

 == Description ==

-**Who Sees Ads** is an advanced **ad management** plugin that lets you decide who will see your ads, depending on user defined conditions.
+**Who Sees Ads** is an advanced **ad management** plugin that lets you decide who will see your ads, for instance Adsense, depending on user defined conditions.
 You can manage ads in your templates (eg *sidebar.php*) or within posts and pages.

 For instance, you could consider the following criteria: Is the visitor a regular reader?
 Does this visitor come from a search engine?
 Is the visitor currently reading an old post, or something fresh?